mikefarah/yq/pkg/yqlib/doc/operators/add.md

 Use `+=` as append assign for things like increment.
 Note that `.a += .x` is equivalent to running `.a = .a + .x`.

+Add is not (yet) supported for maps - however you can use merge `*` which will have a similar effect...

 ## Concatenate and assign arrays
 Given a sample.yml file of:
 ```yaml